Outdoor Winter Safety Tips Everyone Should Know

 Obtain the knowledge and skills you need before heading out

 Know and stay within your limits

-For example, if you’re new to snowshoeing, begin close to home, or consider taking in a tutorial from an expert.
+For example, if you’re new to snowshoeing, begin close to home, or consider taking a tutorial from an expert.
 Build up your endurance on short trails before attempting longer trails or more challenging terrain.

-If you want to venture further, into provincial park trails or backcountry destinations, familiarize yourself with Avalanche Canada’s avalanche safety tips, or take an Avalanche Skills Training Course (AST) to be aware of the risks, know how to stay safe, and learn how to act in the event of an avalanche.
+If you want to venture farther, into provincial park trails or backcountry destinations, familiarize yourself with Avalanche Canada’s avalanche safety tips, or take an Avalanche Skills Training Course (AST) to be aware of the risks, know how to stay safe, and learn how to act in the event of an avalanche.

 Taking the Essentials

 No matter how well you know the terrain, or how experienced you are in an activity, always carry the essentials and know how to use them.
-These are basic survival items you should have in any outdoors situation!
+These are basic survival items you should have in any outdoor situation!

 The essentials are:

 Signalling device (i.e., whistle)